These Couscous-Stuffed Delicata Squash make for a beautiful and comforting dish, to adorn your holiday table, this year!

 Enter: Couscous-Stuffed Delicata Squash.
 These stuffed squashes utilize a premade pilaf, but take it up a notch with some familiar mix-ins, fresh herbs, tahini sauce, and juicy pomegranate seeds.
 I have to say, I don’t use pomegranates very often.
 But, when I was cracking this one open I was totally in awe of how the perils look like literal jewels, with facets and vibrant color.
 I probably stared at them longer than I’d like to admit, but that – and their flavor – is what makes them so special for this dish!

-So, back to the filling, I used Wild Garden’s Couscous Heat & Serve Pilaf, which is a shelf-stable packet that you can get at most grocery stores and Amazon!
+So, back to the filling, I used Wild Garden’s Couscous Heat & Serve Pilaf, which is a shelf-stable packet that you can get at most grocery stores.
 The couscous has chickpeas mixed in, marinated in a tomato-based sauce, and heats up in 90 seconds in the microwave!
 For this recipe, I wanted to add the traditional onion and celery to the filling, but add more Mediterranean flavors with parsley, mint, and tahini.

 I highly suggest making this Couscous-Stuffed Delicata Squash as an untraditional side dish or entrée for your holiday table.
 I know it’ll be a hit!
 And if you want more suggestions on how to use other delicious Wild Garden products, check out my Tofu Shawarma Skewers and Arugula Bulgur Pilaf Salad.